chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/vtdd.md

 };
 ```

-### Step 2: Check the tests in Storybook
+### 2. Check the tests in Storybook

-Now we can start Storybook and see our test cases.

-Run the following command:
+Start Storybook to see the test cases.
+Our component implementation is bare bones, but it allows us to confirm our test cases render as intended.

 ```shell
 # Start Storybook in development mode